 It's exciting times here at the MIWSFPA!
-We're beginning to organize our move into our new facility at 15 Artists' Common in downtown St. Catharines.
-Formerly a 19th-century textile factory serving as part of the central core of the historic city, the new Marilyn I. Walker School of Fine and Performing Arts' downtown home places our Departments of Dramatic Arts, Music, and Visual Arts, and the Centre for Studies in Arts and Culture right in the heart of the city's cultural rebirth.
+We've moved into our new facility at 15 Artists' Common in downtown St. Catharines.
+Formerly a 19th-century textile factory serving as part of the central core of the historic city, the new Marilyn I. Walker School of Fine and Performing Arts' downtown home places our Departments of Dramatic Arts, Music, and Visual Arts, and the Centre for Studies in Arts and Culture right in the heart of the city's rebirth

 While the history of the building is important, it's exciting that it will be given new life with the talented students that will soon fill its classrooms and studios.

-The facility will house 50 full-time faculty members, part-time instructors and staff that will work towards accommodating the estimated 500 students in a school designed specifically with their needs in mind.
+Our facility houses 50 full-time faculty members, part-time instructors and staff who will work towards accommodating the estimated 500 students in a school designed specifically with their needs in mind.